HenningUe/iphoto-downloader/docs/E2E_TESTING_GUIDE.md

 # E2E Testing Guide with 2FA Support

-This guide explains how to run end-to-end (E2E) integration tests for the iCloud Photo Sync tool, including handling 2FA authentication.
+This guide explains how to run end-to-end (E2E) integration tests for the iPhoto Downloader tool, including handling 2FA authentication.

 ## Prerequisites ✅